Nithishgowda0609/mini_project/README.md

-# new project
+# Shutter Stories

-basic front-end mini-project.
+Basic front-end mini-project.
 This project was created from local system.
+Created by Nithish A S